-It's important to understand how the core Venmo service works when considering using Venmo for Business.
+Understanding how the core Venmo service works is essential when considering using Venmo for Business.

 If someone is just getting started with Venmo, they’d download the iOS or Android Venmo app; create a personal profile; and link their Venmo account to a bank account, credit card or debit card.
-They could then start sending money to, and receiving money from, other Venmo users.
+They could then start sending and receiving money from other Venmo users.

-There’s no cost for using Venmo as a P2P contactless payment solution; however, if you use a credit card to fund the money you’re sending someone, there’s a 3% fee.
+There’s no cost for using Venmo as a P2P contactless payment solution.
+However, if you use a credit card to fund the money you’re sending someone, there’s a 3 percent fee.

-While teens and millennials sending money to each other make up 82% of Venmo’s user base, the next natural step is for them to use Venmo to pay companies for goods or services.
+While teens and millennials sending money to each other make up 82 percent of Venmo’s user base, the next natural step is using Venmo to pay companies for goods or services.

-After a pilot program in 2020, Venmo launched Venmo for Business in 2021, letting small businesses create business profiles that allow them to offer and accept Venmo as a payment form.
-Since the COVID-19 pandemic started, more and more consumers have opted for contactless payment, making Venmo for Business an ideal payment solution.
+Venmo launched Venmo for Business in 2021, letting small businesses create business profiles that allow them to accept Venmo as a digital payment method.
+Since then, more than 2 million merchants have signed on to accept Venmo for payments.

-If you want your small business to offer Venmo as a payment option and accept Venmo payments from customers, you'll need to set up a Venmo account, add a business profile and enter your business information.
+If you want your small business to offer Venmo as a payment option and accept Venmo payments from customers, you must set up a Venmo account, add a business profile and enter your business information.

 If you already have a personal Venmo account, open the app, tap your profile icon and tap Settings (gear icon).
-You should see an option that says Create Business Profile.
+Select Create Business Profile and follow the prompts.

 If you don’t already have a personal Venmo account, you can create a Venmo account and a Venmo business profile at the same time.
 Here’s how:

 The business profile signup process is quick and easy.
-After you've completed the above steps, enter the business information Venmo requests:
+After completing the above steps, enter the business information Venmo requests:

-Venmo is usually able to verify a business name, address and EIN automatically.
+Venmo can usually verify a business name, address and EIN automatically.
 If not, Venmo will ask you to send verification documentation.